apoirrier/CTFs-writeups/PBCTF2021/Crypto/SteroidStream.md

     return rank
 ```

-In my usage, I give matrices of size `ln * (k+1)` with `k` the total number of known keys, and the last row being the tested value `v`.
-If the rank is `k+1`, it means `v` is not a linear combination of the known keys, but if it is `k` then I have a linear combination meaning `v` is a fake value.

-Thus I can define my function to determine if `test_value` is a linear combination of the keys:
+Then I have defined my function to determine if `test_value` is a linear combination of the keys:

 ```python
 def is_linear_combination(keys, test_value):